Martingales arising from minimal submanifolds and other geometric contexts: Introduction

-for some $\eps>0$ and $R>1$, \end{enumerate} we have that $N$ admits a non-constant, bounded, harmonic function. \end{Cor}
+for some $a>0$, $\eps>0$, and $R>1$, we have that $N$ admits a non-constant, bounded, harmonic function. \end{Cor}

-As mentioned, the properties of rank-$n$ martingales which we establish are motivated by minimal submanifolds, one consequence being that the applications in other geometric contexts, namely to mean curvature flow and certain sub-Riemannian structures, appear less immediately compelling.
+As mentioned, the properties of rank-$n$ martingales which we establish are motivated by minimal submanifolds, one consequence being that the applications in other geometric contexts, namely to mean curvature flow and certain sub-Rie\-man\-nian structures, appear less immediately compelling.
 For example, it's not clear how the transience of an associated diffusion along an ancient solution to mean curvature flow fits into the theory of such flows.
-In the sub-Riemannian case, the transience of the associated diffusion is a more natural property (akin to the transience of Brownian motion on a Riemannian manifold), but our discussion only applies to a rather restricted class of sub-Riemannian structures (ones where the sub-Laplacian is a sum of squares, as explained in Section \ref{Sect:SubR}).
+In the sub-Riemannian case, the transience of the associated diffusion is a more natural property (akin to the transience of Brownian motion on a Riemannian manifold), but our discussion only applies to a rather restricted class of sub-Riemannian structures (ones equipped with an extension to a Riemannian metric which makes the diffusion generated by the sub-Laplacian a rank-$n$ martingale, as explained in Section \ref{Sect:SubR}).
 Nonetheless, we explain how these results apply in these two cases to the extent feasible, for a couple of reasons.
-Even though these particular properties of rank-$n$ martingales aren't chosen for their immediate relevance in these cases, we hope that this demonstrates the natural use of stochastic methods in these areas and indicates that further developments might be possible.
+We hope that this demonstrates the natural use of stochastic methods in these areas and indicates that further developments might be possible.
 It also highlights the common aspects of these geometric situations, in terms of basic properties accessible to stochastic analysis, and clarifies the role of various hypotheses.
 For instance, the fact that the proof of transience for a minimal submanifold applies unchanged to a class of sub-Riemannian structures shows that, in a sense, only the minimality of the submanifold is relevant, and not the fact that it's a submanifold.
-(Said differently, the integrability of the tangent spaces or lack thereof, in the sense of Frobenious, is irrelevant.)
+(Said differently, the integrability of the tangent spaces or lack thereof, in the sense of Frobenius, is irrelevant.)

 From a technical point of view, not only are we able to treat a variety of geometric objects simultaneously, but our techniques are more or less completely elementary.
 On the geometric side, we use standard comparison results to pass from curvature estimates to estimates on Jacobi fields and their indices.
 In terms of stochastic analysis, Ito's rule (with the right choice of function to compose with our rank-$n$ martingale) and basic stopping time arguments are all that we use.